 The Company's condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
 The preparation of the Company's condensed consolidated financial statements requires management to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses and disclosure in the Company's condensed consolidated financial statements and accompanying notes.
-The most significant estimates in the Company's consolidated financial statements and estimating our accrued research and development expenses.
+The most significant estimates in the Company's consolidated financial statements relate to the valuation of equity instruments and estimating our accrued research and development expenses.
 Although these estimates are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may materially differ from these estimates and assumptions.